All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 owl-illustration-agency-nxnaC5FXiq8-unsplash.jpg

-The relevance of Stockholm syndrome does not lose its significance, as it is a tool for understanding the psychological mechanisms of human survival in extreme conditions.
-The phenomenon is manifested in various spheres of modern life, in particular in criminology, where it is used to analyze cases of hostage-taking and kidnappings.
-According to the FBI, manifestations of Stockholm syndrome are observed in 27% of such situations.
-In the area of domestic violence, this phenomenon helps to explain why victims, despite suffering, do not abandon their abusers.
-Alternating violence with «expressions of love» creates a vicious circle in which the victim feels trapped.
+The relevance of Stockholm Syndrome remains significant as it is a tool for understanding the psychological mechanisms of human survival in extreme conditions.
+The phenomenon manifests in various areas of modern life, particularly in criminology, where it is used to analyze cases of hostage-taking and kidnappings.
+According to the FBI, manifestations of Stockholm Syndrome are observed in 27% of such situations.
+In the field of domestic violence, this phenomenon helps explain why victims, despite suffering, do not leave their abusers.
+The alternation of violence with "displays of love" creates a vicious circle in which the victim feels trapped.

-Stockholm syndrome has become popular a plot in culture and media, which indicates its significance for public consciousness.
-Movies like «Beauties and Monsters» or «Bind Me» show how this complex psychological phenomenon is understood in popular culture.
+Stockholm Syndrome has become a popular theme in culture and media, indicating its significance for public consciousness.
+Films like "Beauty and the Beast" or "Tie Me Up!" show how this complex psychological phenomenon is interpreted in mass culture.

 This post doesn't have any additions from the author yet.